opius2017/Finmfb/README.md

 ## 🚀 **World-Class Enterprise FinTech Solution**

-Soar-Fin+ is a comprehensive, enterprise-grade accounting and administrative software solution designed specifically for Nigerian Microfinance Banks (MFBs) and Small & Medium-sized Enterprises (SMEs).
+Soar-Fin+ is a comprehensive, enterprise-grade accounting and administrative software solution designed specifically for Microfinance Banks (MFBs) and Small & Medium-sized Enterprises (SMEs).
 Built with cutting-edge technology and bank-grade security, it provides complete financial management capabilities with full regulatory compliance.

 ### 🎯 **Core Value Proposition**